Systematic Equities Monthly Comments - May 2026

 RAM Global Market Neutral Equity

-The RAM (Lux) Systematic Funds - Global Market Neutral Equity Fund (Class-PI USD net of fee*) was down -1.99% in March, while the MSCI World fell 6.32%.
+The RAM (Lux) Systematic Funds - Global Market Neutral Equity Fund (Class-PI USD net of fee*) was up +2.81% in another risk-on month for global markets.

 *Note: PI USD share class currently registered in LU, CH, DE, DK, ES, FI, UK, IT, NO, SE, SG (foreign restricted recognised scheme).
 Please click on the above link to access the fund factsheet and obtain a global overview of performance since inception.
 Past performance is not a reliable indicator of future returns.